John F. Curry: Biography

-Curry had learned to fly in time to accompany General John J. Pershing's expedition to Mexico.
+Curry, a 1908 West Point graduate, had learned to fly in time to accompany General John J. Pershing's expedition to Mexico.
 Later, during World War I, he served as Chief of Staff of the Air Service of the Second Army in France, under Col. Frank P. Lahm.
 On October 26, 1918, while serving as an observer in a 135th Aero Squadron airplane, the DH-4 was shot down by the anti-aircraft fire; he and his pilot escaped capture.
 On November 3, 1918, while still serving as an observer, his plane-along with an aircraft of the 168th Aero Squadron-destroyed a German observation balloon.
+Curry served as the fourth and final commander of Air Force Life Cycle Management Center predecessor, the Army Air Service Engineering Division at McCook Field in Dayton, Ohio, from 1924 to 1927.

 In late 1941, civilian pilots were interested in assisting the U.S. military.
 However, in Washington, D.C., those in authority scoffed at the idea that a group of non-military aviators could provide such assistance.
 Despite these misgivings, the Civil Air Patrol was formed as a part of the United States' home defense needs.
 Curry, an Army Air Corps officer, was selected as its first national commander.
 As such, he was the nation's only acting general in command of a civilian army.
 He served in this capacity from December 1941 to March 1942.

 Founded as a volunteer organization, the Civil Air Patrol conducted patrols over coastal waters in search of enemy submarines and naval activity.
 As it was not a government-sponsored plan to provide free flight training, each individual had to pay for their own flying time.